top of page

 Your child might have:

 In their annual State of Neurodiversity report, Learnfully surveyed hundreds of educators and parents about the learners in their lives.
-They learned that there is a growing need for help such as executive function coaching.
+They discovered that there is a growing need for the help that comes from executive function coaching.

-If you regularly notice these signs in your child, it may be time to consider executive function coaching as a supportive intervention.
+If you regularly notice these signs in your child, it might be time to think about executive function coaching as a supportive intervention.

 What does an Executive Function Coach Do?